Online continuing education from the OHSU Department of Medical Informatics and Clinical Epidemiology

 Registration and enrollment

-Registration for the 2020 course will open soon.
+Registration for the 2022 course is open now.

 Registration is a two-step process: learners will first register via a web link and then transfer to another website to pay for the course.
 Course access instructions will be emailed to learners after completing the registration process.